 We're going to have a capitalist system.

-And if the Democrats do not do not run on the core principles that have made our country great, I think all three of us agree that Donald Trump will be re-elected much more easily than anyone could imagine today.
+And if the Democrats do not, do not run on the core principles that have made our country great, I think all three of us agree that Donald Trump will be reelected much more easily than anyone could imagine today.

 All right.

-But more importantly, he had this the success that he can rely record after record after record on the economy, which happens every time we govern conservatively and lower taxes instead of redistributing wealth.
+But more importantly, he had the success that he can rely record after record after record on the economy, which happens every time we govern conservatively and lower taxes instead of redistributing wealth.

 Anyway, here's how the media reacted to that.

-I think that this president walks in there and may as well deliver the speech on his knees.
+I think that this president walks in there and may as well deliver the speech on his knees because that is where he is politically.

-Uh the chauvinism and even the misrepresentation on a lot of the the issues.
+Donald Trump raised to a new level the demagoguery, the hyperbole, the chauvinism, and even the misrepresentation on a lot of the issues.

-The President of the United States at this moment in the world did not mention climate change in even a sentence is just frankly a disgrace.
+The president of the United States at this moment in the world did not mention climate change in even a sentence is just frankly a disgrace.

 There is nothing that was said last night that is credible, believable, or memorable.

-What's your reaction to that?
+What's your reaction to that, John McLaughlin?

-By the way, I I would pick up where Doug left off about the best line was taking on socialism.
+By the way, I would pick up where Doug left off about the best line was taking on socialism.

 And in the meantime, you didn't hear that line on these networks.

-Anybody who watched that speech, that's a normal person thought it was a great speech, a unifying speech, and they liked the proposals in there.
+Anybody who watched that speech, that's a normal person, thought it was a great speech, a unifying speech, and they liked the proposals in there.

 On the other hand, the liberal establishment spin machine that's totally deranged and probably pro-socialist, they were trashing it.